wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-email/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of a new action where you search for SharePoint and select Create a file.](../media/sharepoint-create-file-action.png)](../media/sharepoint-create-file-action.png#lightbox)

-Add the site address, folder path, file name and file content.
+Add the site address, folder path, file name, and file content.
 The folder patch is for the library where you would like to save the attachments.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the file name and file content.](../media/attachment-name-content.png)](../media/attachment-name-content.png#lightbox)